-I was able to stay in a striking red Artist Queen Room called as “Wabi-Sabi” that was painted by the Japanese artist, Conami Hara.
-Apparently, the murals on the wall which she called karesansui (arid landscape) represents the universe.
+I was able to stay in a striking red Artist Queen Room called “Wabi-Sabi” that was painted by the Japanese artist, Conami Hara.
+Apparently, the murals on the wall which she called karesansui (arid landscape) representing the universe.
 She did this in the hope that guests will sense as though they’re staying in miniature universes.

 As a guest of this room, I can definitely say that she succeeded in emitting that kind of feeling because my stay here was not only magical but surreal!

 For other samples of Artist Rooms, see the following designs that were my favorites!

 QUEEN GEISHA GOLDFISH